Wärtsilä: Origins

 Wärtsilä was established when the governor of the county of North Karelia approved the construction of a sawmill in the municipality of Tohmajärvi, Grand Duchy of Finland on 12 April 1834.
 The sawmill was soon taken over by industrialist Nils Ludvig Arppe, who built ironworks in the premises.
 In 1898 the company was renamed Wärtsilä Ab.

 Diesel engines

 In 1938 the diesel engine era began when Wärtsilä signed a licence agreement with Friedrich Krupp Germania Werft AG in Germany.
 The first diesel engine was produced in Turku, Finland in November 1942.
 During the following decades more focus was put on manufacturing diesel and gas engines with the acquisitions of the Swedish firm NOHAB in 1978, the French Société Alsacienne de Constructions Mécaniques (SACM), and the Dutch Stork-Werkspoor in 1989.

 In 1997 Wärtsilä absorbed the diesel motor producing New Sulzer Diesel (NSD), which had been created by Sulzer in 1990.

+In 2015, Wärtsilä divested its two stroke engine portfolio into a joint venture named WinGD, which was fully divested in 2016.
+At least some of these engines such as the Wärtsilä RT-flex68-D, were manufactured under licence by manufacturers in Korea such as Hyundai Heavy Industries and Doosan.
+Under WinGD, some engines are also manufactured by Mitsui E&S Diesel United, and formerly IHI.